Probate Q&A Series

 7. Confirmation and Distribution

-After the sale, commissioners submit a report.
-The court confirms the sale by order.
-Then the clerk distributes proceeds to co-owners, less costs and liens, according to each ownership share under § 46-32.
+After the sale, a report of sale is filed.
+Following confirmation and completion of the sale process, proceeds are distributed to co-owners, less costs and liens, according to each ownership share.

 Key Steps Checklist